 Cathode Ray Oscilloscope (CRO)

-• the cathode ray oscilloscope (CRO) is generally referred to as an oscilloscope or simply scope.
-It is a basic electronic test instrument that allows observations of constantly varying signal voltages usually as a two-dimensional graph of one or more electrical potential differences as shown in Fig.1.
+• The cathode ray oscilloscope (CRO) is generally referred to as an oscilloscope or simply a scope.
+It is a basic electronic test instrument that allows observations of constantly varying signal voltages, usually as a two-dimensional graph of one or more electrical potential differences, as shown in Fig.1.
 It allows an electronic engineer to ‘observe’ the signal in various parts of the electronic circuit.

-• A cathode ray oscilloscope or simply CRO or oscilloscope is one of the extremely useful and the most versatile tool used in the sciences, medicine, engineering, and telecommunication industry.
+• A cathode ray oscilloscope, or simply a CRO or oscilloscope, is one of the most useful and versatile tools used in the sciences, medicine, engineering, and the telecommunications industry.
 These are commonly used to observe the exact wave shape of an electrical signal.

 • In addition to the amplitude of the signal, an oscilloscope can show distortion, the time between two events (such as pulse width, period, or rise time), and the relative timing of two related signals.

 • In most instances, oscilloscopes show events that repeat with either no change or change slowly.
-Whatever the type of oscilloscope, whether CRT or LCD, or LED screen, its front panel normally has control sections divided into Vertical, Horizontal, and Trigger sections.
+Whatever the type of oscilloscope, whether CRT, LCD, or LED screen, its front panel normally has control sections divided into Vertical, Horizontal, and Trigger sections.
 There are also display controls and input connectors.

 cro display & graph